natcap/invest.users-guide/source/carbonstorage.rst

 *	**sequest:** This file maps the difference in carbon stored between the future landscape and the current landscape -- or the carbon that is sequestered during the entire given time period (i.e. this is a rate per the total time period elapsed, yr_fut -- yr_cur, not per year).
 The values are in Mg per grid cell.
 In this map some values may be negative and some positive.
 Positive values indicate sequestered carbon, whereas negative values indicate carbon that was lost.
 Areas with large negative or positive values should have the biggest changes in LULC or harvest rates.
 Remember that carbon emissions due to management activities (tractors burning fuel, fertilizer additions, etc.) on a parcel are NOT included in this assessment.

 *	**conf** *(for uncertainty model only)*: This file maps areas where we are confident that emissions either increase or decrease.
 Grid cells where we are confident that storage will increase from the current LULC map to the future LULC map have a value of 1.
 Grid cells where we are confident storage will decrease have a value of -1.
 Grid cells where we are not confident either way have a value of 0.
 The confidence threshold specified by the user in the initial parameters is used as the minimum probability threshold for which we highlight a region with a 1 or -1.
 For example, if the user specifies a confidence threshold of 95, a grid cell will receive a value of 1 only if it is at least 95% likely that storage will increase in that particular cell.

-**Valuation model results:**

-*	**summary.html:** This file presents a summary of data, including the total amount of carbon sequestered and the value of that carbon sequestration.
-This file will also contain data for uncertainty analysis and for REDD scenario analysis if those are enabled.
-Because this is an HTML file, it can be opened with any web browser.

 *	**value_seq:** This file maps the economic value of carbon sequestered (between the current and the future landscape dates, yr_cur and yr_fut).
 The relative differences between parcels should be similar (but not identical) to sequest, but the values are in dollars per grid cell instead of Mg per grid cell.
 As with sequest, values may be negative, indicating the cost of carbon emissions from LULC changes to that parcel.